sorrowless/ansible_letsencrypt/README.md

 le_acme_tool: acme.sh
 # LE email
 le_email: admin@localhost.com
 # hostname to issue cert for.
-Required to set if domain_names not used
+Required to set if le_domain_names not used
 le_hostname: ""
 # domain names to issue cert for.
 Overrides le_hostname.
 Required to set
 # if le_hostname not used